Matt Cameron: Equipment

 In 2018 Cameron returned to maple with Yamaha's Absolute Hybrid Maple in a satin black stain but with stock steel hoops.
 His current setup continues his longtime use of 12, 13, 16-inch toms, with a shallow 24 bass drum, more specifically 12×8, 13×9, 16×16, and 24×14.
 He occasionally uses a 14×14 floor tom on his left side and an 18×16 floor tom when not using 14×7 Alex Acuña timbale for certain songs in Pearl Jam.
 His switches his snares between his various Gregg Keplinger built models and Yamaha productions, varying from copper and aluminum shelled models to discontinued signature snares for David Garibaldi, Roy Haynes, and Steve Gadd.
 Lately he has also experimented with Kapur shelled Yamaha Club Customs and his Yamaha/Steve Gadd 30th anniversary drum set.
 He has also used a Yamaha Steve Jordan signature cocktail kit live occasionally.

 Matt endorses Yamaha drums and hardware, Zildjian cymbals, Vic Firth drumsticks, and Remo Drumheads.

 Personal life

 Cameron married his longtime girlfriend April Acevez on October 25, 1997.
-They reside in Woodway, Washington with their two children, son Ray (born October 25, 1998) and daughter Josie.
+They reside in Woodway, Washington with their two children.
 Outside of his music career, Cameron is an avid runner.

 Cameron's favorite literary author is Franz Kafka.